 Hello and greetings fellow otaku,

-So until next time, remember that there is a ton of great anime and manga out there.
-All you have to do is find it.
+And with that, this will wrap up another edition of breaking news in anime.
+So until next time, remember that there is a ton of great anime and manga out there, all you have to do is find it.
 Ltrs.